arkency/posts/posts/2014-07-04-developer-matters.md

 This book is intended to show you a **different approach to development**.
 A better one?
 An approach, where **developer matters**.
 Not software, neither estimations, nor deadlines.
 The final book's appraisal is up to you.

 You may wonder right now *"why do I need yet another development methodology?"*.
-I won't argue with you, because I'm not here to provide any rights.
+I am not going to convince you, because that's not my goal.
 This book is to give you an opportunity to see how development process can be agile and alternatively to change yours.
-No pressure, no requirements, just pure facts and free talk.
+No pressure, no requirements, just a free talk.

 ## Agile

 We are talking about *agile*, right?
 But **what agile actually is**?
 Agile means **transparency**.

-What is most important in dealing with clients, working with teammates, writing a software and managing a project is **flexibility**.
-So we have two more buzzwords beyond agile, they are transparency and flexibility and after lecture, you'll get familiar with them.
+What's the most important in dealing with clients, working with teammates, writing a software and managing a project is **flexibility**.
+So we have two more buzzwords beyond agile, they are transparency and flexibility and after lecture, you'll get familiar with concepts behind them, what they truly mean and how to achieve them.

 ## Who should read this book?